UltiMafia/Ultimafia/README.md

-# BeyondMafia
+# UltiMafia
-This is the source code powering [BeyondMafia.com](https://beyondmafia.com), a website built to fill the shoes of EpicMafia.com.
-Contributions are welcome from anyone.
+This is the source code powering [UltiMafia.com](https://ultimafia.com), a website built to provide online chat mafia to all.

 ## Contributing
 1. Fork the repository
 2. Make your changes to your forked repository
-3. Open a pull request on the dev branch of this repository
+3. Open a pull request on the master branch of this repository
-4. If approved and merged, test your changes on https://test.beyondmafia.com
-5. Dev will be merged into master after changes are tested
-6. Perform a final test on the main site after merge into master
+4. Perform a final test on the main site after merge into master

 ## Running the site locally